mgfxer/ComfyUI-FrameFX/README.md

 Outputs operate on the common princple of many of my nodes: Hold Frames + Transition Length + End Padding Frames.
 These values specify the length of the animation to be created.

-My Dream Zoom workflow also interpolates live prompts on the concept of hold and transition frames.

 ### Description
 The Dynamic Animated Weights Helper is a versatile extension for animation workflows, providing various frame and mask sequence manipulation tools.
 This node facilitates the creation of complex animation effects with ease and flexibility.